Higher Laminations and Affine Buildings: Introduction

 \begin{theorem} Let $S$ be a (hyperbolic) surface with marked points, and let $C$ be its cyclic set at $\infty$.
 Associated to any tropical point of $\A_{G,S}(\Zt)$ there is an $\A$-lamination: a $\pi_1(S)$-equivariant virtual positive configuration of points in the affine building of $G$ parameterized by $C$.
 This virtual positive configuration is unique up to equivalence.

-Analogously, associated to any tropical point of $\X_{G,S}(\Zt)$ there is an $\X$-lamination: a family of positive configurations of points in the affine building parameterized by every finite set of the set $C$, compatible under restriction from one finite set to another, and equipped with an action of $\pi_1(S)$ on these families of configurations.
-This family of positive configurations is unique up to equivalence.
+Analogously, associated to any tropical point of $\X_{G,S}(\Zt)$ there is an $\X$-lamination: a positive configurations of cones in the affine building where the cones are parameterized by every finite set of the set $C$, compatible under restriction from one finite set to another, and equipped with an action of $\pi_1(S)$ on these configurations of cones.
+This positive configuration of cones is unique up to equivalence.

 The space of projectived laminations provides a spherical boundary for the corresponding higher Teichmuller spaces $\A_{G,S}(\R_{>0})$ and $\X_{G,S}(\R_{>0})$. \end{theorem}